 How can I find the best car insurance for my age and gender?

 The first step to finding the best car insurance for your circumstances is to figure out what factors matter most to you.
 For example, are you looking for a company that offers a specific coverage or discount?
 Do you want highly-rated claims service?
 Is a mobile app important to you?
 Once you know what you are looking for, you can do some research and find companies that could fit your circumstances.
 Getting quotes from several different companies can help you compare coverage offerings, discounts, policy features and third-party ratings to find the best option for you.

 How do I get cheaper auto insurance if I am a young driver?

 Insurance companies understand that the premiums for young drivers can be daunting.
 Most companies offer discounts to help offset these costs, including good student discounts and driver training discounts.
 Maintaining safe driving habits can help you to keep your driving record clean of tickets and accidents, which can help keep costs down as well.

 Besides age and gender, what factors do insurers use to set my premium?

-Insurance companies take into account a number of factors to determine premium.
-Each company has its own method, but you can generally expect companies to look at your annual mileage, your vehicle, your driving record, the coverages you choose and, in some states, your credit score.
+Insurance companies take into account a number of factors to determine premiums.
+Each insurance company has its own method, but you can generally expect companies to look at your annual mileage, your vehicle, your driving record, the coverage types you choose and, in some states, your credit score.

-Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
-Quoted rates are based on male and female drivers aged 16-70 with clean driving records, good credit and the following full coverage limits:
+Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Quoted rates are based on 16- to 70-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: